Explore Vejle in Denmark

 The egg and cress sandwich sources eggs from a local Beaminster farm and cress from the garden; ham from Sean Vining in Axminster is served with homemade chutney, and the traditional afternoon tea staple of cucumber sandwiches are prepared with cucumbers grown on site.

 Summer Lodge’s commitment to sustainability and environmentally friendly practices does not stop at food provenance, as Head Gardener, Michael Francis adds, “We work very hard to limit our carbon footprint throughout all areas of the hotel, and the garden is no exception.

-The Garden Afternoon Tea will be priced at £29 per person, and will be available throughout August 2018.
+The Garden Afternoon Tea is £29 per person.
 To make a reservation, please visit www.summerlodgehotel.co.uk

 Beach Hotel in Jersey